-According National Center on Elder Abuse (NCEA), a program of the U.S. Administration on Aging, the number of nursing home residents is approximately 1.4 million, with another almost a million residents in residential care communities.
+According National Center on Elder Abuse (NCEA), a program of the U.S. Administration on Aging, in 2014 the number of nursing home residents was approximately 1.4 million, with another almost a million residents in residential care communities.

 A 2001 U.S. House of Representatives report reflects that between 1999 and 2001 nearly 1 in 3 nursing homes in the U.S. were cited for violation of federal standards that had the potential to cause harm, and nearly 1 out of 10 had violations that did cause residents harm or serious injury.